-Many phenomena appear to be indeterminate, including material macro-object boundaries, predicates or properties admitting of borderline cases, and certain open future claims.
+ABSTRACT Many phenomena appear to be indeterminate, including material macro-object boundaries and certain open future claims.
 Here I provide an account of indeterminacy in metaphysical, rather than semantic or epistemic, terms.
-Previous such accounts have been "meta-level" accounts, taking metaphysical indeterminacy (MI) to involve its being indeterminate which of various determinate states of affairs obtain.
-On my alternative, "object-level" account, MI involves its being determinate (or just plain true) that an indeterminate (less than maximally (...) specific) SOA obtains.
-I more specifically suggest that MI involves an object's (i) having a determinable property, but (ii) not having any unique determinate of that determinable.
-I motivate the needed extension of the traditional understanding of determinables, then argue that a determinable-based account of MI accommodates, in intuitive and intelligible fashion, indeterminacy in macro-object boundaries and the open future, while satisfactorily treating the usual concerns to accounts of MI stemming from Evans's argument and the problem of the many. (shrink)
+Previous accounts of metaphysical indeterminacy have typically taken this to involve its being indeterminate which of various determinate states of affairs obtain.
+On my alternative account, MI involves its being determinate that an indeterminate state of affairs obtains.
+I more specifically suggest that MI involves an object's having a determinable (...) property, but not having any unique determinate of that determinable.
+I motivate the needed extension of the traditional understanding of determinables, then argue that a determinable-based account of MI accommodates, in illuminating fashion, both ‘glutty’ and ‘gappy’ cases of MI, while satisfactorily treating concerns about MI stemming from Evans’ argument and the problem of the many. (shrink)

 Contemporary philosophers commonly suppose that any fundamental entities there may be are maximally determinate.
 More generally, they commonly suppose that, whether or not there are fundamental entities, any determinable entities there may be are grounded in, hence less fundamental than, more determinate entities.
 So, for example, Armstrong takes the physical objects constituting the presumed fundamental base to be “determinate in all respects” (1961, 59), and Lewis takes the properties characterizing things “completely and without redundancy” to be “highly specific” (1986, 60). (...)
 Here I look at the usually cited reasons for these suppositions as directed against the case of determinable properties, in particular, and argue that none is compelling (Sections 1 to 3).
 The discussion in Section 3 moreover identifies positive reason for taking some determinable properties to be part of a fundamental (or relatively fundamental) base.
 I close (Section 4) by noting certain questions arising from the possibility of fundamental determinables, as directions for future research. (shrink)